becoming a weapon, or in preparation to do so.

 - This shot appears multiple times in the Harry Potter films:

-- In Harry Potter and the Goblet of Fire, after Victor Krum enters the maze in the third trial, he becomes bewitched and starts hunting Harry, Cedric, and Fleur.
+- In Harry Potter and the Goblet of Fire, after Viktor Krum enters the maze in the third trial, he gets placed under the Imperius Curse and starts hunting Harry, Cedric, and Fleur.
 The first shot we see of him is his wand held at his side like a dagger as he stalks through the maze.

 - Harry Potter and the Deathly Hallows:

-- In part II, just before Voldemort kills Harry in the Dark Forest, as the music begins to swell the camera focuses on the Elder Wand in his right hand as he starts to lift it to cast the curse.
+- In part II, just before Voldemort casts the Killing Curse at Harry in the Dark Forest, as the music begins to swell the camera focuses on the Elder Wand in his right hand as he starts to lift it to cast the curse.

 - Revenge of the Sith features two instances: